roberwil/ada_numbers_gem/README.md

 # Ada Numbers

-Same as Ada.Numbers, but for Ruby folks :D
+Same as [Ada.Numbers](https://github.com/roberwil/ada_numbers), but for Ruby folks :D

+- It converts a number to its equivalent in written words, i.e. 123 to "cento e vinte três" or 123 to "one hundred and twenty-three" depending on the chosen language;
+- It converts a word to its equivalent in number, i.e. "cento e vinte dois" to "122" or "one hundred and twenty-two" to "122".

+**Note: `ada_numbers` supports numbers with a maximum of 15 digits.**

 ## Installation